Ned Kelly: Stringybark Creek police murders

 Greta Mob members Dan Kelly (left), Steve Hart (centre) and Joe Byrne (right) took to bushranging with Ned Kelly after the Fitzpatrick incident.

 After the Fitzpatrick incident, Ned and Dan escaped into the bush and were joined by Greta Mob members Joe Byrne and Steve Hart.
-Hiding out at Bullock Creek in the Wombat Ranges, they earned money sluicing gold and distilling whisky, and were supplied with provisions and information by sympathisers.
+Hiding out for six months at Bullock Creek in the Wombat Ranges, they earned money sluicing gold and distilling whisky, and were supplied with provisions and information by sympathisers.

 The police were tipped off about the gang's whereabouts and, on 25 October 1878, two mounted police parties were sent to capture them.
 One party, consisting of Sergeant Michael Kennedy and constables Michael Scanlan, Thomas Lonigan and Thomas McIntyre camped overnight at an abandoned mining site at Stringybark Creek, Toombullup, 36 km north of Mansfield.
-Unbeknownst to them, the gang's hideout was only 2.5 km away and Ned had observed their tracks.
+Unbeknownst to them, the gang's hideout was only 2.5 km away and Ned had traced the policemen's tracks and observed their camp from afar.
+He later said the gang "came to the conclusion our doom was sealed unless we could take their firearms".